POLICIES & FAQs

 What you will receive when you stay at Abigail's is old-world charm and sophisticated elegance in a warm and intimate setting.
 Our amenities are luxurious in design yet modern in function.
 The décor has been elegantly and professionally designed, with a unique style to every room.
 Individual wireless routers, flat screen TV's and iPod docking alarms rival the most modern hotels.
 And most importantly, our exceptional service and absolute commitment to guest satisfaction make us a world-class hotel experience.
 We do not just sell hotel rooms we sell “dedicated personal service”….. and the food isn't bad either!

-No, Abigail's food service extends only to breakfast (three-course breakfast served daily with seasonal start times ranging from 7:30am to 10am) and light evening appetizers.
+No, Abigail's food service extends only to breakfast (three-course breakfast served daily with seasonal start times ranging from 7:00am to 10am).
 There are many award winning and fantastic restaurants within short walking distance of the hotel which we would be happy to recommend.

 Sadly, no. We appreciate this limits our ability to market ourselves to various niche markets throughout North America but we simply can't claim that we've seen any ghosts or had anything unusual happen on our property that warrants the notion.
 (On second thought, the answer to this question seems to depend on which staff member you ask!)